 - Once the Brussels sprouts are baked, remove them from oven and sprinkle over the dried cherries and chopped toasted walnuts, and lightly drizzle some of the cider glaze over the Brussels sprouts, starting with about half of it, and using all, if desired.

-- Gently toss everything together to combine the ingredients well, spoon onto a platter or into a bowl, and serve the baked Brussels sprouts with extra glaze on the side, if desired.
+- Add the pancetta and red onion in, and gently toss everything together to combine the ingredients well; spoon onto a platter or into a bowl, and serve the baked Brussels sprouts with extra glaze on the side, if desired.

 Tips & Tidbits for my Baked Brussels Sprouts with Cider Glaze: